saulrichardson/solstice/src/fact_check/docs/README.md

 ### Common Issues

 1. **Connection errors to gateway**
-- Ensure the gateway is running locally (default at http://localhost:8000)
+- Ensure the gateway is running and accessible
-- To override, set the `SOLSTICE_GATEWAY_URL` environment variable or provide `gateway_url` in agent config
+- Set the `SOLSTICE_GATEWAY_URL` environment variable or provide `gateway_url` in agent config

 2. **"Input validation failed"**
    - Ensure required input files exist